Henrique-Baumegger/webApp-learning/nextjs/nextjs-dashboard/README.md

 <form action={createInvoice}> ... </form>
 ```

+⚠️ **The HTML `action` attribute normally takes a URL string.** When you pass a *function* to it, that's React overloading the attribute — the name collision with "Server Actions" is a coincidence.
+React sees the function, builds `FormData` from the form on submit, and calls it.
+That's the whole trick.

 Under the hood, Next.js creates a POST endpoint, handles CSRF, and invokes the function.
 Because it's "just a function," it composes naturally with validation (§31), auth, and rollbacks — write it the way you'd write any server function.

 Two important properties fall out of this design: